 Why Menopause Matters!

 Educating, weighing up the benefits and risks of HRT and helping women to understand their symptoms is vitally important as it enables them to feel empowered in their decision making.
 Not only this but it also builds a trusting relationship between the healthcare professional and women and this is why menopause matters.

-David E Griffith, Specialist Nurse
+David E Griffiths, Specialist Nurse

+Why Menopause Matters!